chester-w-xie/FCAC_datasets/README.md

 # Details of the datasets for Few-shot class-incremental audio classification (NSynth-100 & FSC-89)
 👍👍👍🤙🤙🤙

-This repository contains the description of NSynth-100 and Free-sound cilps of 89 classes (FSC-89) , which are proposed in the paper, "Few-shot class-incremental audio classification using adaptively-refined prototypes" (Submitted to INTERSPEECH2023).
+This repository contains the description of NSynth-100 and Free-sound cilps of 89 classes (FSC-89) , which are proposed in the our under review paper, "Few-shot class-incremental audio classifications" .

 Motivation for constructing the datasets: